 Do a visual check before you get into your car, simply walk around the car and see if it looks like there is enough air in your car’s tires, if not pop into your nearest filling station en route and have them properly inflated.

-It is good practice to check your car’s tire pressures at each refueling stop, make it a habit.
+It is good practice to check your car’s tire pressures at each refuelling stop, make it a habit.
 Some more proactive drivers own a reliable tire pressure gauge and do regular tire pressure checks themselves, I am one.

-Some modern cars today have dash mounted tire pressure monitors, this is convenient, but bear in mind that all electronic aids have a tendency to malfunction from time to time, so a manual check is always the most reliable method.
+Some modern cars today have dash-mounted tire pressure monitors, this is convenient, but bear in mind that all electronic aids have a tendency to malfunction from time to time, so a manual check is always the most reliable method.